 Quality of water plays an important role in making good miso paste, so be sure to use filtered water that is safe and has removed most of the impurities.

 1. Kitchen scale

-I recommend getting a kitchen scale (I’ve been using this kitchen scale which cost me $15 on Amazon years ago) and measure correctly when you make miso.
+I recommend getting a kitchen scale (I’ve been using this kitchen scale which I got from Amazon years ago) and measure correctly when you make miso.
 I usually use the gram measurement for my baking and other traditional Japanese recipes like Tsukemono.

 2. One-gallon container

 You can use any container but I highly recommend the glass one so you can see the miso making progress from the side.
 I bought a 1-Gallon Biscotti Jar (large) from William Sonoma but you can get an Anchor Hocking Glass Storage Jar from Amazon.
 Other choices include a stoneware crock or a large plastic bucket.